 We asked for their vegan dessert options after finishing our main course.
 The waiter suggested peanut tea which was not completely vegan since it was sweetened with honey.
 I was still slowly transitioning to being completely vegan at that time and honey was the only exception in my diet, so I ordered it.
 It arrived steaming hot in a very small cup.
 As I started drinking it I just couldn’t believe how tasty it was.

-I’m sharing my version of this dessert sweetened with maple syrup.
+I’m sharing my version of this dessert sweetened with medjool dates.

 Ethiopian Peanut Tea (V, GF)

-- Remove from heat.
-Mix in maple syrup and serve.
+- Remove from heat, pour in two small cups and serve.